Looking for the best space heaters for your house? You've come to the right place.

 Most, though not all, space heaters are portable, they are inexpensive to purchase in comparison to central heating systems, and they require minimal installation too.

 Space heaters can be fueled in several ways including gas, propane and electricity which is the most common fuel.
 They also heat the room they in using different heating techniques.
 The most common is convection heat, and another popular method is radiant heat.
-The third is micathermic, and don’t worry if you've never heard of these strange sounding words before, as we will explain further on in this buying guide.
+The third is micathermic, and don’t worry if you've never heard of these strange sounding words before, as we will explain them later.

 Reasons for Choosing a Space Heater